WIS2 Overview

 WIS 2.0 Topic Hierarchy

-Data Consumers subscribe to specific WIS2 topics to target the data-type they wish to receive.
+Data consumers subscribe to specific WIS2 topics to receive notifications on the data type they wish to access.

 WIS2-publish-subscribe-model